-Dr. Margaret-Mary Sulentic Dowell is Professor, Literacy and Urban Education, School of Education, College of Human Sciences and Education, Louisiana State University, Baton Rouge.
+Dr. Margaret-Mary Sulentic Dowell is Professor of Literacy, Leadership and Urban Education, School of Education, College of Human Sciences and Education, Louisiana State University, Baton Rouge.
+Sulentic Dowell is also Director of the LSU Writing Project.
 Her research agenda includes three strands focused on literacy in urban settings, specifically the complexities of literacy leadership, providing access to literature, writing, and the arts, and service-learning as a pathway to preparing pre-service teachers to teach literacy authentically in urban environs.
-Sulentic Dowell is a career educator, spending the majority of her 20 year public school teaching experience in Iowa, Minnesota, Mississippi, and most recently, serving public education as Assistant Superintendent of 64 elementary campuses in the East Baton Rouge Parish School System in Louisiana.
-Sulentic Dowell has been nationally and regionally recognized for her scholarship and teaching.
-She was awarded the Outstanding Faculty Contributions to Service-Learning in Higher Education from the Gulf South Summit (2014); she received the LSU Outstanding Faculty Service Learning Award (2013), she was named LSU Flagship Faculty (2012), and was recipient of the (LSU) College of Education’s Distinguished Faculty Teaching Award (2012).
-In addition she was named recipient of The Kenneth S. Goodman “In Defense of Good Teaching Award” in 2007.
+Sulentic Dowell is a career educator, spending the majority of her 20-year public school teaching experience in Iowa, Minnesota, Mississippi, and most recently, serving public education as Assistant Superintendent of 64 elementary campuses in the East Baton Rouge Parish School System in Louisiana.
+Sulentic Dowell has been nationally and regionally recognized for her scholarship and teaching, most recently being honored by LSU as a senior Rainmaker (2022) and she was recognized by the Louisiana Endowment for the Humanities as the Light Up for Literacy awardee in 2019.
+She has also been awarded the Outstanding Faculty Contributions to Service-Learning in Higher Education from the Gulf South Summit (2014); she received the LSU Outstanding Faculty Service Learning Award (2013), she was named LSU Flagship Faculty (2012), and was recipient of the (LSU) College of Education’s Distinguished Faculty Teaching Award (2012).
+In addition, she was named recipient of The Kenneth S. Goodman “In Defense of Good Teaching Award” in 2007.
 The University of Southern Mississippi named her an Academic Service-Learning Faculty Fellow (2001), and she was finalist for the International Reading Association’s Outstanding Dissertation of the Year (2000).

 Selected Publications - Books